Lamanai: Copper metallurgy

-Jaguar Temple, Mask Temple and High Temple
+Jaguar, Mask and High temples

 At the site are structures that date from AD 625: The Jaguar Temple, named for its boxy jaguar decoration; the Mask Temple, adorned by a 13-foot stone mask of an ancient Maya king; and the High Temple, offering visitors a panoramic view from its summit.

 The most interesting features at the structure are two masks that decorate the west facade of the temple.
 The masks are on two levels on the south side of a central stairway, on the lower level the masks more than 15 feet high.
 It represents a rather humanized face and is bordered by decorative elements.
 The headdress of the mask represents a crocodile.
 These masks are construed of stone armature covered with thick stucco into which the details are carved.
 The masks date to the late fifth to the early sixth century.
 At Lamanai, ceremonialism was strongly developed, providing evidence of ruling authority with tight control over the populace.

 At the large temple there was a single ball court, where an offering had been placed under its giant central marker.
-A lidded bowl contained 100g of crystalline hematite, 19 g of cinnabar in a miniature vessel, and other objects such as jade, shell, and pearl, all atop of a pool of mercury.
+A lidded bowl contained 100 g of crystalline hematite, 19 g of cinnabar in a miniature vessel, and other objects such as jade, shell, and pearl, all atop of a pool of mercury.
 Previously mercury had been found at Copan, Quirigua, and at Kaminaljuyo and lake Amtitlan, but not in such large quantity.
 This large amount of mercury found at the site of Lamanai had been probably collected for ritual use.
 Ceramics were also found at the site and gradually adopted new styles.
 Unfortunately, by the end of the Classic period, the norm here for burial custom was to smash vessels prior to interment.

 Archaeological investigations

 The first detailed description of the ruins was made in 1917 by Thomas Gann.
 Archaeological excavations at the site began in 1974 under David M. Pendergast of the Royal Ontario Museum, which continued through 1988.
 Further excavations and restoration work is being conducted As of 2004.
 The ruins are being excavated by a team from the nearby villages of Indian Church and San Carlos.
-The current project is co-directed by Dr. Elizabeth Graham (Institute of Archaeology, University College London) and Dr. Scott Simmons (University of North Carolina at Wilmington).
+The current project is co-directed by Elizabeth Graham (Institute of Archaeology, University College London) and Scott Simmons (University of North Carolina at Wilmington).
 Since 2006 research at the site has been directed mostly towards artifact analysis.
 Major excavations will resume when funding for more artifact processing, analyses and storage is acquired.